noahsug/card-auto-battler/README.md

 - if a synergy uses early game cards it should be hard to assemble (e.g. lot of parts)
 - a synergy can be easy to assemble if it relies on mostly late game cards

+### Status Effect Text

+Thick Skin - Whenever you would receive X or less attack damage, reduce it to 1.

 ### Cards (10/23/24)

 Colors